learn-co-curriculum/react-hooks-webpack-and-react/README.md

 React basics, it's important to know how these tools (webpack and Babel) work on a _high level_.

-Most React code nowadays is being compiled one way or another &mdash; be it using **webpack**, an alternative such as [Browserify][browserify], or something else.
+Most React code nowadays is being compiled one way or another — be it using **webpack**, an alternative such as [Browserify][browserify], or something else.
 Thanks to tools like Create React App, we can use webpack without worrying about the complexities of how it works or setting up that configuration